 Bundle branch block is a condition in which there's a delay or obstruction along the pathway that electrical impulses travel to make your heart beat.
-The delay or blockage may occur on the pathway that sends electrical impulses to the left or the right side of your heart.
+The delay or blockage may occur on the pathway that sends electrical impulses to the left or the right side of the bottom chambers (ventricles) of your heart.

 Bundle branch block sometimes makes it harder for your heart to pump blood efficiently through your circulatory system.